-Not satisfied with your current bank and looking for opening an alternate savings bank Account to another bank or confusing about which bank is the best for opening your first savings bank account or maybe you want to diversify your funds to the different bank accounts.
+Not satisfied with your current bank and looking to open an alternate savings bank Account to another bank or confused about which bank is the best for opening your first savings bank account or maybe you want to diversify your funds to the different bank accounts.
 There may be several reasons for opening a savings bank account.

-Here in this article, we try to cover the best savings bank account in India for opening your first or alternate bank accounts which can be the best suit your needs.
+Here in this article, we try to cover the best savings bank account in India for opening your first or alternate bank accounts that can best suit your needs.

 After the launch of Govt of India’s Pradhan Mantri Jan Dhan Yojana(PMJDY) under the National Mission for Financial Inclusion, almost 85% of Indians have already bank accounts with any of the Private or PSU banks in India, but this percentage was merely 53% in 2014.

-In a vast country like India with more than 1.30 billion people, we have only 14.06 commercial bank branches per 100000 population which is way below the global average.
-But we have another contrasting fact that the number of deposit accounts with commercial banks per 1,000 adults are 1731.27 in 2016 (Data: IMF ‘Financial Access Survey’ 2017 – India statistics).
-That means on average every Indian has more than one bank accounts if we consider the above statistics from the IMF.
+In a vast country like India with more than 1.30 billion people, we have only 14.06 commercial bank branches per 100,000 population which is way below the global average.
+But we have another contrasting fact the number of deposit accounts with commercial banks per 1,000 adults was 1731.27 in 2016 (Data: IMF ‘Financial Access Survey’ 2017 – India statistics).
+That means on average every Indian has more than one bank account if we consider the above statistics from the IMF.

 Before getting into the actual topic, let us have some idea about what types of savings account is suitable for you and how to choose the best savings bank account to cater to all your banking needs.

 - Best Contactless Payments Apps & Cards in India